-The Red Points guide to brand protection, including intellectual property definitions, forms of brand abuse facing brands, actionable tips for brands looking to stay protected, and more.
+The Red Points guide to brand protection, including intellectual property definitions, forms of brand abuse facing brands, actionable tips for protecting your brand, and more.

 Brand protection is the process of protecting the intellectual property (IP) of companies and their associated brands against counterfeiters, copyright pirates, and infringers of other types of IP, such as patents, design rights, color mark and trade dress.

 This is done not only to protect the loss of revenue from a company but also to protect a company’s image, reputation and overall value.
 Fundamentally, brand protection prevents brand abuse.